LineaLabs/lineapy/docs/source/references/configurations.rst

 Configuration Reference
 =======================

-This page contains all the LineaPy configuration items that you can set in `lineapy_config.json`, environment variables, and CLI options when starting LineaPy with :code:`lineapy command`.
+This page contains all the LineaPy configuration items that you can set in `lineapy_config.json`, environment variables, and CLI options when starting LineaPy with ``lineapy command``.
 These items are determined by the following order:

 - CLI options